mlcommons/GaNDLF/CONTRIBUTING.md

 # Contribution Guidelines

-**GaNDLF** is a package that is primarily worked on by the CBICA Software Development team and its collaborators - additional members from the community are welcome!
+**GaNDLF** is a package that is worked on by the MLCommons community in general - additional members from the community are welcome!

 ## Issues

-- The easiest way to contribute is by reporting issues is through the [GitHub](https://github.com/CBICA/GaNDLF/issues/new?assignees=&labels=&template=---bug-report.md&title=).
+- The easiest way to contribute is by reporting issues is through the [GitHub](https://github.com/mlcommons/GaNDLF/issues/new?assignees=&labels=&template=---bug-report.md&title=).
 - When reporting an issue, please ensure you fill out as much information from the templates as possible for us to debug and diagnose it.

 ## Feature Requests

-- If you have a particular feature in mind, please submit it via the new Feature Request system via [GitHub](https://github.com/CBICA/GaNDLF/issues/new?assignees=&labels=&template=---feature-request.md&title=).
+- If you have a particular feature in mind, please submit it via the new Feature Request system via [GitHub](https://github.com/mlcommons/GaNDLF/issues/new?assignees=&labels=&template=---feature-request.md&title=).
 - More information on requests ➡️ better understanding of requirements ➡️ quicker action.

 ## Pull Requests